D1ffamp/Project_2/README.md

-# Rock Paper Scissors Lizard Spock
+# Rock Paper Scissors
-* A fun twist on the traditional Rock Paper Scissors game.
+* A rock paper scissors game.

 ![Logo](docs/testing/responsive-design.png)

 # The Goal for this Project

-    The goal of this project is to entertain users while giving them a seemless experience.
-The project was inspired by Code Institue and their example projects.
+    The goal of this project is to provide a simple and fun rock,paper scissors game.
+The project was inspired by the  Code Institue and their example projects.

 # Live website
-A link to the live website can be found [here](https://joequigley1.github.io/Rock_Paper_Scissors_Liz_Spock_P2/).
+A link to the live website can be found [here]().

 # Table of Contents